ThemeQuality

 Being trained means that teachers have received training in pedagogical knowledge and professional knowledge .
 Some programmes may also cover content knowledge .
 But the type of training required differs by country and relevant information is scarce.
 Because of these differences, despite being a crucial element of a quality education, the indicator on trained teachers [4.c.1] is one of the least comparable in the SDG 4 monitoring framework.

-Globally, as the graph below shows, the majority of teachers are qualified, trained, or both.
-For instance, in Latin America and the Caribbean, over 80% of teachers are trained.
+Globally, the majority of teachers are qualified, trained, or both.
+For instance, in Latin America and the Caribbean, 80% of teachers are trained.

 There is no easy fix for countries that lack qualified and trained teachers.
 Many do not have enough eligible teachers to meet the demand given the low number of tertiary graduates overall.
 This goes to show how inter-connected problems within an education system can become: problems in one level, such as low secondary school completion, can easily result in repercussions elsewhere, such as limited trained teachers for students later on.